Trousers as women's clothing: 1960s and 1970s

+In the spring of 1960, Columbia University president Grayson Kirk complained to the president of Barnard College (a women's college) that Barnard students were wearing inappropriate clothing.
+The garments in question were pants and Bermuda shorts.
+The administration forced the student council to institute a dress code.
+Students would be allowed to wear shorts and pants only at Barnard and only if the shorts were no more than two inches above the knee and the pants were not tight.
+Barnard women crossing the street to enter the Columbia campus wearing shorts or pants were required to cover themselves with a long coat.

 In the 1960s, André Courrèges introduced jeans for women, leading to the era of designer jeans.
 And in 1966, Yves Saint Laurent introduced Le Smoking, a woman's tuxedo intended for formal occasions.

 During the 1960s, some upscale restaurants resisted modern fashion trends by refusing to admit women wearing pants, which were considered inappropriate by some proprietors.
 This posed a problem for women who did not want to wear the skirt styles that were then in fashion.
 Some women opted to circumvent restaurant bans on women in pants by wearing palazzo pants or culottes as evening wear.

 In 1969 Rep. Charlotte Reid (R-Ill.) became the first woman to wear trousers in the U.S. Congress.

 In 1972, Pat Nixon was the first American First Lady to model trousers in a national magazine.
 However, First Ladies had been seen earlier wearing trousers, including Lou Hoover (photographed privately wearing riding trousers at the presidential retreat Camp Rapidan) and Jackie Kennedy (photographed wearing trousers and a sweater on Cape Cod in 1960 and wearing palazzo pants in Italy in 1962).

 In 1972, the Education Amendments of 1972 passed in the United States, which included Title IX non-discrimination provisions regarding sex.
 However, this did not change dress codes in schools, though some have argued it should.

 In the 1970s, trousers became quite fashionable for women.
 Jane Fonda, Diana Ross, Katharine Hepburn, Tatum O'Neal, and Diane Keaton all helped to popularise the wearing of trousers, appearing at high-profile awards ceremonies dressed in suits or trouser ensembles; Tatum O'Neal notably accepted an Oscar at age 10 while wearing a tuxedo.